Online marketplace design: the 5 principles of a great marketplace UX

-Without trust, some of the most successful marketplaces would have never got off the ground.
+Without trust in the marketplace, some of the most successful platforms would have never got off the ground.
 For example, Airbnb invites people you don’t know to sleep in your private home.
-Uber persuades us that it’s safe to jump in a stranger’s car.
+Uber persuades us that it’s safe to jump in a stranger's car.
 Something your parents probably told you to never do when you were a child.

 Earning trust when you’re an unknown early-stage marketplace that people aren’t yet familiar with is hard.
 The good news is, there are several design techniques you can employ to build trust and credibility in your online marketplace.